Riccardo-Martelli/NovaBeamer-Theme/README.md

 # Martelli Beamer Theme

-The **Martelli Beamer Theme** is a simple LaTeX template designed for elegant and iconic academic and scientific presentations.
+The **Martelli Beamer Theme** is a simple LaTeX template for Beamer, designed for elegant and iconic academic and scientific presentations.

 -   Github: https://github.com/Riccardo-Martelli/Riccardo-Beamer-Theme